SahilPitangent/nextjs-todo-app/README.md

-## Title
+# ToDo List App
-A simple app to create, store and manage ToDo lists
+A simple app to create, store and manage ToDo lists.

 ## Installation and Setup